Publication Ethics and Publication Malpractice Statement

 Manipulation of Images

-Images can be altered to get the desired appearance or to highlight or obscure a particular result or affect the interpretation of data is unethical and can cast doubts on the credibility of research.
+Due to emergence of generative AI and AI-assisted technologies, images can be altered to get the desired appearance or to highlight or obscure a particular result or affect the interpretation of data.
+Such practice is unethical and can cast doubts on the credibility of research.
 All figures and images submitted to the Business Review should be minimally processed.
-If the editorial office finds evidence of manipulation, it reserves the right to ask for original data.
-Moreover, the editorial office can also reject the paper and contact the authors’ institute if they deem necessary.
+If the editorial office finds evidence of manipulation, it reserves the right to ask for original data, figures and images.
+Moreover, the editorial office can also reject the paper and contact the authors’ institute if they feel necessary.

 Citation Manipulation